matthewmueller/enqueue/Readme.md

 var superagent = require('superagent');
 var enqueue = require('enqueue');

-// execute 2 at a time, with a tim var options = {
+// execute 2 at a time, with a time var options = {
   concurrency: 2,
   timeout: 1000